Countly/countly-sdk-documentation/a_deeper_look_at_sdk_concepts/current.md

 <h4 id="h_01HE01VEM5C8W6S7JDQ0EP2SB1">Tracking Events from the Native App</h4>
 <p>
-  There are three things that need to be done to establish communication between the web view and the native application on Android:
+  There are three things that need to be done to establish communication between the WebView and the native application on Android:
 </p>
 <ul>
-  <li>To enable JavaScript in the web view</li>
+  <li>To enable JavaScript in the WebView</li>
   <li>
-    Add a JavaScript Interface that expects a message (on sends an event with it)
+    Add a JavaScript Interface that expects a message (and sends an event with it)
   </li>
   <li>